 |Will you sign up?||What made you want to sign up with this?|

 You don’t need to get tons of compliments about how good your app idea is.
 Getting ‘good results’ at the MVP marketing stage never means having a good conversation.
 Everything you need is to get to the truth.
 Even if it hurts.

 By saying ‘get to the truth’, I mean something like:

 Them: ‘Kinda cool.
 Love it.’ (compliment that costs nothing)

 You: ‘Oh btw, how you handle this issue now?’

 Them: ‘You know, we don’t have such an issue.
 We simply don’t care.’

-The worst thing that could happen is zero people to talk to.
+The worst thing that could happen at the MVP marketing stage is zero people to talk to.
 Although, even with bad or no answers, you’re still on to something.
 Because a day of real conversation (at least, a try to talk to) is always better than weeks of philosophizing.

 So once again, ask anything that matters.
 Because you’re not them.
 Because they’ll give you a clue on what to retain or let go.
 Not vice versa.